 Sheep Sorrel, Sour Weed, Red Sorrel

 Rumex acetosella L. is the correct and accepted scientific name for this species of Rumex.
 The genus and species were named and described as such by Carl von Linnaeus in the first edition of the first volume of Species Plantarum in 1753.

-Infraspecific names of Rumex acetosella (3): Rumex acetosella subsp. acetosella (autonym), Rumex acetosella subsp. acetoselloides (Balansa) Den Nijs, Rumex acetosella subsp. angiocarpus (Murb.)
+Infraspecific names of Rumex acetosella (4): *Rumex acetosella subsp. acetosella (autonym), Rumex acetosella subsp. acetoselloides (Balansa) Den Nijs, Rumex acetosella subsp. angiocarpus (Murb.)
 Murb.
 (1899), Rumex acetosella subsp. arenicola Y.Mäkinen ex Elven (1999), Rumex acetosella subsp. multifidus (L.) Schübl. & G.Martens (1834), and Rumex acetosella subsp. pyrenaicus (Pourr. ex Lapeyr.)
 Akeroyd.
 I think only the last one is found in the United States (in New York). *When infraspecific taxon are named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
 I am not sure how the species and the autonym can have different synonyms…

 The above distribution map for Rumex acetosella is from Plants of the World Online and includes the species and all the subspecies.
 Areas in green are where the species is native and purple where it has been introduced.
-The map on the USDA Plants Database for the United States and Canada is similar
+The map on the USDA Plants Database for the United States and Canada is similar.

 I found this good-sized colony of Rumex acetosella, or Sheep Sorrel, in the yard while I was mowing in 2020.
 I am sure it has been here for years but somehow I just paid attention.
 I didn’t know what it was at first and probably before I just thought it was smartweed because at a glance that’s what it looked like.
 But, since I’ve been doing a lot more wildflower ID I knew this wasn’t any Persicaria.
 Besides, in April they are just beginning to come up.
 I went around most of the colony so I could take photos later and properly make an ID.